 - 3.14 The Council as local planning authority cannot influence the type of shop that trades in the town centre.
 Planning permission is required for the change of use of a shop to another use such as a café or other non shop use.
-Planning policy seeks to prioritise retail uses, requiring premises to be marketed for a reasonable period and no reasonable offers for use as retail to have been received before an alternative use is permitted.
-There are no restrictions on the number of non retail uses permitted in any part of the town centre other than consideration of the cumulative effect of hot food take-aways in any one area.
-The consideration of the shop to the shop to the town centre other than consideration of the cumulative effect of hot food take-aways in any one area. - 3.15 As an owner of a small number of commercial premises in the town centre, the Council requires to secure best value market rentals.
+Current planning policy seeks to prioritise retail uses, requiring premises to be marketed for a reasonable period and no reasonable offers for use as retail to have been received before an alternative use is permitted.10 There are no restrictions on the number of non retail uses permitted in any part of the town centre other than consideration of the cumulative effect of hot food take-aways in any one area.11 - 3.15 As an owner of a small number of commercial premises in the town centre, the Council requires to secure best value market rentals.
 Business rates are charged at a rate set by the Scottish Government, not